IceHe/lib/java/cmd/java.md

 - Enables **Java heap optimization.**
     - This sets various parameters to be **optimal for long-running jobs with intensive memory allocation, based on the configuration of the computer (RAM and CPU).**
-    - By default, the option is disabled and the heap isn’t optimized.
+    - By default, the option is disabled and the heap isn't optimized.

 _`-XX:+AlwaysPreTouch`_